titola/neuropa/README.md

 infamous killers, they can say to me who they are and I personally and definitively will resolve the problem.
-If on the contrary it is an illegal C4ISRT system (Command, Control, Communications, Computers, Intelligence, Surveillance, Reconnaissance and Torture), I will continue the investigation in spite of the general indifference, the omertà and the Smart Italy [4].
+If on the contrary it is an illegal C4ISRT system (Command, Control, Communications, Computers, Intelligence, Surveillance, Reconnaissance and Torture) with optional PSYWAR (psychological warfare), I will continue the investigation in spite of the general indifference, the omertà and the Smart Italy [4].

 I have analyzed the complete dynamics of the attack.
 This document contains what I can unequivocally explain (35% of the overall attack